 We’ll start things off with Politicraft – An Action Civics Card Game, because it was built from the ground up to be a teaching tool for civics.
 Politicraft is endorsed by the National Council for Social Studies, and the Politicraft website has lessons and materials to help you introduce it and use it in your class.

 The gist of Politicraft is that each player is a politician who cares about a particular cause.
 They play cards that let them take certain actions – joining an organization, getting elected to a position, creating a website.
 Throughout the game, they create a narrative about how they are creating an impact on their issue.

 From an educational perspective, it’s great because it models the many different forms of civic engagement.
 But beyond that, it’s a well-put together game that is enjoyable.
 Check out the video below to see how the game is played, and then head over to Amazon to pick up a deck and try it out.

 Mapmaker: The Gerrymandering Game

 Next up is Mapmaker: The Gerrymandering Game.
 This is actually the game that inspired me to write this post.
 I was browsing a game store at the mall, and I saw this on the shelf.
 It just screamed “civics,” and I was curious to see what else was out there that would appeal to the political nerds among us.

-The game is very much what it sounds like.
+This political board game is very much what it sounds like.
 The game board begins as a blank map, and you compete with other players to draw election districts that will benefit you.

 The game is quick to play, and easy to learn.
 It’s simple, compared to a more complex card game like Politicraft, but it’s strategic.
 It’s got educational value, but it’s also just a fun game to play.
-You can see the game demo’ed in the video below, and then you can head over to Amazon to pick up your own copy.
+You can see the game demo’ed in the video below, and then head over to Amazon to pick up your own copy.